eieiding/Webdriver-showModalDialog/README.md

 If needed, all dependencies are included in the Dependencies.zip

-In the source, the implementation of clicking the showModalDialog and returning the new window appear in the src/com/webdriver/example/parentchild in the Parent and Child classes.
+In the source, the implementation of clicking the showModalDialog and returning the new window appears in the src/com/webdriver/example/parentchild in the Parent and Child classes.